MIAA women's basketball tournament

 The Mid-America Intercollegiate Athletics Association women's basketball tournament (formerly Missouri Intercollegiate Athletics Association women's basketball tournament) is the annual conference women's basketball championship tournament for the Mid-America Intercollegiate Athletics Association.
 The tournament has been held annually since 1983.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the MIAA's automatic bid to the NCAA Division II women's basketball tournament.

-Emporia State and Washburn have been the most successful teams at the MIAA tournament, with nine championships each.
+Washburn have been the most successful team at the MIAA tournament, with ten championships.